shruthic318/GherkinScenarioGeneration/README.md

 # Install all the required libraries, by running the following command in terminal
 pip install -r requirements.txt

+# Create a .env file
-# Set the Open API key in .env file against OPEN_AP_KEY(so that labelling can be performed, using openAI)
+with key as "OPENAI_API_KEY" and set the openai api key against it (so that labelling can be performed, using openAI)

 # Set the hugging face token in config/config/yaml , against the
 hugging face:
  token: